-In a normal healthy digestive tract, foods rich in fibre, are very beneficial for our overall health.
-The fibre we ingest move through the small intestine unaffected, ending up as "food" for the microbes in our large intestine.
-The billions of microbes in our large intestine ferment the fibre, producing gas and short chain fatty acids (SCFA), such as acetate, butyrate and propionate.
-SCFAs help reduce inflammation, act as fuel for the cells which line our large intestine, keep the contents of colon at the correct pH therefore preventing pathogenic bacteria growth, and help prevent metabolism disorders such as obesity and type 2 diabetes (2, 3).
+In a normal healthy digestive tract, foods rich in fiber, are very beneficial for our overall health.
+The fiber we ingest move through the small intestine unaffected, ending up as “food” for the microbes in our large intestine.
+The billions of microbes in our large intestine ferment the fiber, producing gas and short chain fatty acids (SCFA), such as acetate, butyrate, and propionate.
+SCFAs help reduce inflammation, act as fuel for the cells which line our large intestine, keep the contents of the colon at the correct pH, therefore, preventing pathogenic bacteria growth, and help prevent metabolism disorders such as obesity and type 2 diabetes (2, 3).

-But, in SIBO, the bacteria in the small intestine ferment our dietary fibre before it reaches the large intestine.
+But, in SIBO, the bacteria in the small intestine ferment our dietary fiber before it reaches the large intestine.
 This creates big problems.
-The small intestine is not designed to handle excessive gas production, like the large intestine is.
+The small intestine is not designed to handle excessive gas production like the large intestine is.
 The small intestine is much narrower, less stretchy, and quite a bit longer than the large intestine.
-When gas is produced in the small intestine, it has nowhere to go, and ends up stretching the sensitive small intestine.
-This is what causes the common symptoms boating, gas and abdominal pain, which can be quite severe in people who have SIBO.
+When gas is produced in the small intestine, it has nowhere to go and ends up stretching the sensitive small intestine.
+This is what causes the common symptoms bloating, gas and abdominal pain, which can be quite severe in people who have SIBO.

 An overgrowth of microbes in the small intestine is a menace and can cause health problems such as:

 - Digestive Issues – SIBO can cause gas, bloating, abdominal pain, constipation, diarrhea, indigestion, and gastric reflux.